Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 [View the live project here.](https://alisadiq91.github.io/PharmOnline/index.html)

 This is the second project of my software development career.
 I have decided to create a website for a chain of pharmacies that have decided to delve into the world of online pharmacy.
 The company name has changed to PharmOnline because of this.
-I will be using what I have learnt from my recent modules covering Javascript and Jquery, as well as how to include an API in a website.
+I will be using what I have learnt from my recent modules covering JavaScript and Jquery, as well as how to include an API in a website.
 I will also use HTML, CSS and the bootstrap framework.
-I am attempting to show a vast range of what I have learnt, including emailJS, incorporating APIs and using Javascript to monitor how a user interacts with the website.
+I am attempting to show a vast range of what I have learnt, including EmailJS, incorporating APIs and using JavaScript to monitor how a user interacts with the website.
 The website is for the company Pharm Online.
 They are an online Pharmacy which also have 4 stores across the UK.
 They currently have a site in Leeds, Bradford, York and Manchester, which each offer a range of services.
 They also have a mobile app which is used for online ordering of medication.

 # **UX - USER STORIES**